charlie0129/blog/content/post/puh3-seckill/index.md

 // !!!!!
 FILL THIS AREA !!!!!
 // Copy the headers from the request made by the browser to the server.
-// Note that you need to use the request that searches schedules, i.e.,
+// Note that you need to use the request that searches *all* schedules, i.e.,
 // the request path should look like:
 // /gateway/registration/appointment/schedule/find
 const header = `